Do you want to save money on college? Of course, you do.

 Con #2: Community College Lacks Community

 Despite the name, it may be hard to connect with people at a community college.
 Many community college students commute to campus, so they don’t spend much time there when they aren’t in class.

 In contrast, many university students live on campus, so it’s a lot easier to meet people and make friends.
 If having a group of friends you see most days is an important part of your college experience, you may feel isolated at a community college.

 Similarly, many community college professors are part-time employees, so may only be on campus when they’re teaching.
-This makes it hard to develop the relationships helpful when you apply to transfer schools or for scholarships, since you’ll need letters of recommendation from your current teachers.
+This makes it hard to develop the relationships helpfully when you apply to transfer schools or for scholarships since you’ll need letters of recommendation from your current teachers.

 Con #3: Community College Has Less Financial Aid

 Community colleges tend to have less money for scholarships than bigger schools, so students have fewer resources to help offset the cost of college.

 Even students in free community college tuition programs usually have to pay for fees and books.
 If they can’t cover these costs out-of-pocket, they may have to borrow student loans.